LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ### version 0.59.2
 *Released*: 16 May 2020
 * Lineage: improve caching, allow non-default distance

 ### version 0.59.1
 *Released*: 15 May 2020
-* Issue 40347: Domain designer wrappers not supporting domain kind specific properties in the create case
-    - allow for calls to Domain.getDomainDetails to pass in a domainKind param to get domain kind specific properties

-### version 0.59.1
-*Released*: 15 May 2020